Bangkit-eldhian24/Bangkit-eldhian24/README.md

 ## ABOUT ME
 ```
-I'm a regular bugbounty, and sometimes I'm also curious about my Linux (Arch) niche.
-I'm striving to be the best I can be.
+I'm a normal bugbounty person, and sometimes I'm also curious about my Linux (Arch) niche.
+I'm striving to be the best I can be better than before.
-"No pain, no gain"
+"pray, learn, eat, waifu❤️"
 ```

 ## 🌐 SOCIAL | Etc